 - A landform is stable (e.g. a mountain, a lake, a river).
 Turtle Mountain before the slide appeared stable … a town, Frank, had been built at the base.

 - A destabilizing event occurs (e.g. a landslide, volcanic eruption, earthquake).
-On April 29, 1903, at 4:10 a.m. the landslide occured as tonnes of rock crashed down within three minutes..
+On April 29, 1903, at 4:10 a.m. the landslide occured as 100+ million tonnes of rock crashed down within three minutes..

 - A period of adjustment takes place (the landform changes its shape or characteristics) The shape of Turtle Mountain was changed, forever … so was the shape of the valley below, where much of Frank was buried under metres of rock!

 - A new level of stability is established (a new landform is established).
-The current mountain/valley shape has stabilized over the past 100 years.
+The current mountain/valley shape has stabilized over the past 100+ years.
 Vegetation has begun to grow among the boulders that buried the valley floor.
 The river has found a new channel.

 Most landscapes are not on flat surface, but are on slopes (think about it … most of the land in the world is not perfectly flat … even Saskatchewan has a slight slope … rivers flowing downhill do move!)), thus gravity becomes an important factor.
 Because slopes are so common, they have been the object of much analysis.
 Study Pages 426-427 (4CE) / Figure 13.3, p.392 (3CE), “Slope mechanics and form” carefully and thoroughly.
 Read the associated text!